Ericfreespirit/learn_ruby_the_hard_way/ex_16_reading_and_writing_files/README.md

 - `write('stuff')` -- Writes "stuff" to the file
 - `seek(0)`-- Move the read/write location to the beginning of the file.

+Problem met: replace `target.write` in one line

+WARNING: Simple is often the right way !!